laurburke/laurburke.github.io/README.md

 Community Involvement
 </h4>

 <p style="font-size:16px;"> I'm an avid supporter of initiatives that foster enthusiasm for STEM and encourage the development of creative problem-solving skills.
-Here's a few of the organizations that I am currently or have previously been involved with over the years. </p>
+Here are a few of the organizations that I am currently or have previously been involved with over the years. </p>

 <p style="font-size:16px;">
   <ul style="font-size:16px;">